alipzsh/knowledge-base/scope discovery.md

                    `AS`
 ### ASN

-collections of networks assigned to a company; use `https://www.bgp.he.net/`.
+collections of networks assigned to a company; use .
-(sometimes, not finding anything?)
+(sometimes, not finding anything?)`https://www.bgp.he.net/`

 bgphe.net copy > bgp.sh (to clean the ASNs) > amass intel (to get domains)